slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Good rule of thumb: those who frequently use the word «disinformation» are the ones most likely to be pushing it."  -- elonmusk@x*
-> *"Elon’s purchase of Twitter was the single most consequential act of the last decade.
-It restored free speech, broke the Overton window, and enabled the second American revolution."  -- naval@x*
-> *"All new information starts as misinformation."  -- Naval Ravikant*
 > *"Broadcast TV is not designed for you; it’s designed for advertisers.*
 > *"Freedom of the press is for those who happen to own one.*